-This blog is not intended to treat hoarders.
-If you are a hoarder, reach out to your family physician for help.
+This lesson is not intended to treat hoarders.
+If you suspect you are a hoarder, reach out to your family physician for help.
 They will be able to refer you to a specialist for assistance.

 I would also be remiss if I did not discuss ‘Minimalism’ and debunk some common misconceptions about it.
 What is minimalism?
 My personal definition would simply be, simplicity.
 Keep it simple!
 David Bruno states: “When we crave simplicity, we are not after an easier life.
 We are after life.”

-This blog is really aimed at the average Jack or Jill who are constantly challenged by clutter in many aspects of their lives and would like to find remedies for their malaise.
+This lesson is really aimed at the average Jack or Jill who are constantly challenged by clutter in many aspects of their lives and would like to find remedies for their malaise.

-I took a very good personal development program many years ago.
-It was entitled: The Pursuit of Excellence.
+I participated in a very good personal development program many years ago.
+It was entitled, Context: The Pursuit of Excellence.
 There were numerous learnings I tapped into in this program but perhaps the most meaningful principle I learned was what they called, “Scrubbing Your Space.”
 A regular program of decluttering in many aspects of your life opens up space for newer and exciting opportunities.
-If you are hanging on to old and outdated habits and continue to fill your mind and hands with yesterday’s junk, opportunities will just pass you by.
+If you are hanging on to old and outdated habits and continue to fill your mind and hands with yesterday’s stuff, opportunities will just pass you by.